Compact Disc Digital Audio: Audio format

 The audio contained in a CD-DA consists of two-channel signed 16-bit LPCM sampled at 44,100 Hz and written as a little-endian interleaved stream with left channel coming first.

 The sampling rate is adapted from that attained when recording digital audio on videotape with a PCM adaptor, an earlier way of storing digital audio.
-An audio CD can represent frequencies up to 22.05 kHz, the Nyquist frequency of the 44.1 kHz sample rate.
+An audio CD can technically represent frequencies up to 22.05 kHz, the Nyquist frequency of the 44.1 kHz sample rate, although in practice an upper frequency limit of 20 kHz is specified in order to leave a transition band for the required low-pass anti-aliasing filter.

 There was a long debate over the use of 16-bit (Sony) or 14-bit (Philips) quantization, and 44,056 or 44,100 samples/s (Sony) or approximately 44,000 samples/s (Philips).
 When the Sony/Philips task force designed the Compact Disc, Philips had already developed a 14-bit D/A converter (DAC), but Sony insisted on 16-bit.
 In the end Sony won, so 16 bits and 44.1 kilosamples per second prevailed.
 Philips found a way to produce 16-bit quality using its 14-bit DAC by using four times oversampling.